 Prepper's Guide To Safe Drinking Water Storage

 In an emergency situation, your drinking water may be shut off without warning.
-Having an ample supply of filtered, clean water in your possession will assure that you have enough safe drinking water to last an extended period of time.
+Having an ample supply of filtered, clean water in your possession is the most important thing you can do to be prepared.

 Each person needs at least two quarts of water per day to stay hydrated.
 In addition to drinking water, fresh water must also be stored for cooking and hygiene needs.
 If the environment is warm, it's best to double the recommended two quarts per person.
 Children, nursing mothers, and individuals who are ill may require even more.